 |Mulato chiles are dried Poblanos.
 The name Poblanos pays homage to the native region these chiles were first cultivated which is a city in Mexico called Pueblo.
 Poblano translates to "pepper from Pueblo".
 Dried Mulato chiles are part of the “holy trinity” of Mexican chiles (along with the dried Ancho Chile and the dried Pasilla Chile).
-Mulato Chiles are closely related to the Ancho Chile, which is also a Poblano chile and the difference between the two is when they are harvested.
+Mulato chiles are from the plant species Capsicum annum.

 Mulato chilies are grown in central Mexico and these are a wide chile, about 2-3 inches wide and about 4 inches long.
 These dark brown chiles have a medium thick skin and are only sold dried.
-While very similar in appearance to the Ancho , Mulato Chiles are more full-bodied and complex in flavo.
-The flavor profile is a bit sweet with hints of smoky chocolate, licorice, cherries and coffee.
-With a Scoville heat rating of 2500 - 3000 SHU this is a delicious way to add low-moderate heat to your dish with robust flavor.

 There are approximately 3 Mulato Chiles per ounce.

 Closely Related to the Ancho Chile

 Mulato Chiles are very similar in appearance to the Ancho chile and they are closely related.
 Both are Poblano chiles and the difference between the two is when they're harvested.